From Enslavement

 James Blackstone came hither from the Eastern Shore of Maryland shortly after Col. William Crawford and his comrades found their way into Yohogania County, Virginia, as the region of which Fayette County is a part was then called.
 Mr Blackstone married before he left Maryland and brought his family and some negroes with him and settled in what is now Tyrone township on the farm recently owned by Ebenezer Moore.

-1. Enslaved Person's Name: Not known
+1. Enslaved Person's Name: Charles

-Description: "negro"
+Description: Negro

 • Slaveholder Name: Boyd, William